simonrw/youtube-queuer/README.md

 #### Workers

-Workers request new data from `ytld` by accessing the url:
+Workers request new data from `ytqd` by accessing the url:
 `GET /worker/next`.
 This returns the correct arguments for the next command.